 Jaime-Jin Lewis is a racial equity activist + educator and a nonprofit organizational strategist.
 She designs and leads interactive lectures and workshops for diverse audiences that aim to transform thinking and inspire action.
 She also coaches organizations and groups in how to use creative strategies to achieve social justice goals.
 Merging data and analysis, theory and practice, her aim is to create robust learning experiences that provide participants with tools for social change.

 Jaime-Jin is a left-handed, both-brained, mover and shaker.
 She identifies as a queer, Korean-American, transracially-adopted bad feminist who enjoys biking, fermenting foods and making Beyonce fan art.
-Jaime-Jin has a Bachelors of Urban and Environmental Planning from the University of Virginia and serves on the Board of Scholarly and Community Advisors for the Crossing Borders, Bridging Generations project of The Brooklyn Historical Society and on the Advisory Boards of Prepare Inc. and the Independent School Diversity Network.
+Jaime-Jin has a Bachelors of Urban and Environmental Planning from the University of Virginia and serves on the Board of Scholarly and Community Advisors for the Crossing Borders, Bridging Generations project of The Brooklyn Historical Society and on the Advisory Boards of the Third Wave Fund, 18MillionRising.org, and TabiiJust.
 She hails from Charlottesville, Virginia, has spent extensive time in Buenos Aires, Argentina, and currently resides in Brooklyn, New York.

 She looks forward to meeting you.